Sliceable White Bread

 - Add the eggs, sugar, salt, and flour to the bowl.
 Mix with the paddle until blended.

-- After the first rise, flour a surface and knead the dough for 3 minutes then place it back into the greased bowl and allow it to sit for 30 minutes.
+- After the first rise, flour a surface, knead the dough for 3 minutes, place it back into the greased bowl, and allow it to sit for 30 minutes.

-- Brush the tops with melted butter and place a tea towel over them.
+- Brush the tops with melted butter and place a tea towel over them for a second rise.

 - Allow them to sit for another 1 hour.

-- When ready, heat the oven to 400℉.
-Bake them for 10 minutes, then reduce the heat to 350℉ and bake for another 20-25 minutes.
-Bake until the tops are golden and the loaves sound hollow when tapped.
+- When ready, preheat the oven to 500℉, place loaves in the oven reduce heat to 375℉.
+Bake them for 20 - 25 minutes or until the tops are golden and the loaves sound hollow when tapped.

 Notes

-- I use unbleached organic all-purpose flour for this recipe
+- I use organic bread flour for this recipe but you can use all-purpose for similar results

 - Use quick or dry active yeast for this recipe